motioneye-project/motioneye/extra/README.md

   ccrisan/motioneye:master-amd64
 ```

+Alternatively, the provided `docker-compose.yml` manifest can be used instead.

 This configuration maps motionEye configs into the `/data/motioneye/config`
 directory on the host.
 Videos will be saved under `/data/motioneye/videos`.
 Change the directories to suit your particular needs and make sure those